Innovation is anything but business as usual. Here’s a step-by-step guide to launching a patent incentive program to promote innovation.

 Phase Two : Filing of Patent Application

-Criteria for an inventor bonus under this category could include filing of a non-provisional US Patent application along with signing of the requisite documents requested by the Committee by the employee/inventor.
+Criteria for an inventor incentive under this category could include filing of a non-provisional US Patent application along with the signing of the requisite documents requested by the Committee by the employee/inventor.

 Phase Three : Issuance of Patent

-If a patent application is successful you can give larger rewards.
+If a patent application is successful you can give larger incentives.
 Criteria could include the event in which the Patent Office grants a patent without the Company abandoning the application.

-The company can decide the type of rewards.
-Rewards can include cash reward, formal recognition or other benefits, proportionately set out for each phase.
-Presented below is a sample table that lays out the rewards program.
+The company can decide the type of incentives.
+Incentives can include cash reward, formal recognition or other benefits, proportionately set out for each phase.
+Presented below is a sample table that lays out the patent incentive program.

-All COMPANY employees are eligible to participate in the COMPANY Patent Reward Program.
+All COMPANY employees are eligible to participate in the COMPANY Patent Incentive Program.

 Patents may only be applied for by actual inventors, and patent laws heavily penalize patent holders where actual inventorship is misrepresented during the process of applying for the patent.